howwyhoward/howwyhoward/README.md

 - 👋 Hi, I’m Howard
 - 👀 I’m interested in Full Stack devs and Machine Learning
 - I’m currently studying computer scienc
-- I’m early looking for an internship role
+- I’m looking for an internship role for summar 2025/ coworking during my enrollment in school
 - 📫 How to reach me - howardw1120@gmail.com

 <!---